Eversmann's hamster

 Eversmann's hamster (Allocricetulus eversmanni) is a species of hamster in the family Cricetidae, and is one of two members of the genus Allocricetulus.
 It is named after the Russian naturalist, zoologist, and explorer Eduard Friedrich Eversmann, who collected the holotype of this species.
 It is found in Kazakhstan, China, and Russia.

 Taxonomy & Subspecies

-The Evermann's hamster has a notable subspecies: Allocricetulus eversmanni pseudocurtatus.
+Evermann's hamster has a notable subspecies: Allocricetulus eversmanni pseudocurtatus.
 This hamster is similar in appearance to the Mongolian hamster (Allocricetulus curtatus); however its karyotype is nearly identical to that of the Eversmann's hamster (Allocricetulus eversmanni).
 There are karyological and morphological differences between Allocricetulus eversmanni pseudocurtatus and Allocricetulus eversmanni which support the idea that these subspecies form sister clades.